 - Corroded wiring

-It is okay to drive a vehicle with P0158 for a short period of time, but driving with this code for an extended period of time can overheat the engine and cause internal engine damage.
+It is okay to drive a vehicle with P0158 for a short period of time, but driving with this code for an extended period of time can damage the catalytic converter(s).

 Code P0158 Common Diagnosis Mistakes